ArthurVal/tiago_lfc/README.md

 ### Launch files

-This package provides several launch files can be simply used through:<br/>
+This package provides several launch files that can simply be used through:<br/>
 `ros2 launch tiago_lfc <FILE> [ARGS...]` .

 > [!tip]